 Is it healthier than brown sugar?

-Compared to refined sugar, muscovado sugar has a slightly lower glycemic index, which is a measure of how quickly a food raises blood sugar levels.
+Compared to refined sugar, muscovado sugar has a similar glycemic index (GI) (Source: Sirha Food – 6 Alternatives to Refined White Sugar; GoodRx – Glycemic Index: How Artificial Sweeteners Rank).
 People with diabetes should still consume muscovado sugar in moderation, as it is still a type of sugar.
-The American Diabetes Association recommends limiting added sugars, including muscovado sugar, to no more than 10% of daily calories.
+The American Diabetes Association recommends limiting added sugars, including muscovado sugar, to no more than 10% of daily calories (Source: American Heart Association – Added Sugars; Harvard T.H.
+Chan School of Public Health – Added Sugar).
 It’s always best for people with diabetes to consult with a registered dietitian or healthcare provider to determine the best way to incorporate sweeteners into their diet.

 Why is it called muscovado sugar?

 The name muscovado sugar comes from the Portuguese word “mascavado,” which means unrefined or raw.
-The term likely originated when Portuguese colonies introduced sugarcane to the Caribbean and other parts of the world in the 16th century.
+The term likely originated when Portuguese colonies introduced sugarcane to the Caribbean and other parts of the world in the 16th century (Source: Ragus – What is Muscovado Sugar and How is it Used?; Wikipedia – Muscovado).

 Brown Sugar Vs Muscovado Sugar: What’s The Difference?